The San Francisco Gay Men’s Chorus Gives the South Some Much Needed Love This Fall

-The San Francisco Gay Men’s Chorus is going on tour this fall and it’s going to be very gay for all the right reasons.
+The San Francisco Gay Men’s Chorus is going on tour this fall – prepare yourselves for a very gay October.

-If you’ve ever watch the group, you know they will brighten up the grayest of days and the dullest of sports games.
+If you’ve ever watched the group, you know they will brighten up the grayest of days and the dullest of sports games.
 One of the many prides of San Francisco, SFGMC will continue spreading positivity this fall in a place that may need it most – the South.

 The group will head out on the Lavender Pen Tour this October in an effort to raise funds and awareness in five states that have sought to legalize bigotry, intolerance and overall hate with anti-LGBTQ+ legislation.
 Mississippi, Alabama, Tennessee, South Carolina and North Carolina: you’re on the list.